wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

 Adding the Elastic Stack repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[*All*] The adding Elastic Stack repository must be done in all Elasticsearch cluster node.
+[*All*] The addition of Elastic Stack repository must be done in all Elasticsearch cluster nodes.

 .. tabs::